whitehorse-io/Text-Duels/README.md

 # Zodiac-Force
-Repository for my game project.
+Repository for an early text game project.

 Coded in Python 3.5.